NatnaelTigistu/NatnaelTigistu/README.md

 ## Funfact
 - I am a big fan of anime

-Looking for internship opportunities in web development or data science.
+Looking for internship opportunities in Artificial Intelligence or Augmented Reality.